-- RES: The Group is active in the production, trading and supply of power in Greece and abroad through its owned operations in the renewable energy sector.

-- Power: The Group is active in the production, trading and supply of power in Greece through its participation (50%) in the JV Elpedison B.V. (the remaining 50% is held by EDISON S.p.A.).
-Elpedison B.V. owns 100% of the share capital of Elpedison S.A..
+- RES: The Group is active in the production, trading and supply of power in Greece and abroad through its owned operations in the renewable energy sector. - Power & Natural Gas: The Group is active in the production, trading and supply of power as well as in the natural gas sector in Greece through its participation (50%) in the JV Elpedison B.V. (the remaining 50% is held by EDISON S.p.A.).
+Elpedison B.V. owns 100% of the share capital of Elpedison S.A.
+In December 2024, the Group agreed with EDISON S.p.A. for the acquisition of 50% of the share capital of Elpedison B.V (Note 9).
+Within the segment the Group reports the results of its participation of DEPA Commercial Group up to 30 December 2024 at which point the sale of participation of DEPA was completed (Note 9).